Pocket Bravery: Characters

 Pocket Bravery has two confirmed seasons, others could come if it gets high demand.
 Sho Kamui from the fighting game Breakers is a guest character in partnership with PixelHeart.
-Rick Johnson is the second guest character who comes from another Statera's game, Guns N' Runs.
+Rick Johnson, Shinji Arashi and Moha are the second, third and fourth guest characters who come from other Statera games, Guns N' Runs and Arashi Gaiden.

 Jorge Chagas is the only official character in the game who has no importance in Story Mode despite having a background plot.
 His moves are also based on famous characters from other fighting games such as Ralf Jones, Ryuji Yamazaki, Terry Bogard, Leona Heidern and Kim Kaphwan from The King of Fighters series in addition to Luke Sullivan and Guile from Street Fighter series.
 His theme "Goodbye Osasco" is a homage to Kyo Kusanagi's theme song "Goodbye Esaka" in The King of Fighters.
 Non-playable characters that appear in the game and are relevant to the plot are; Lobo, Sergei Arshavin, Arcano and Hiraku.

-Son Ji-Sung, who was originally meant to be included in the Season 1 Pass had his schedule moved to the Season 2 Pass, with his spot being filled by Nuno's doppleganger, Dvesha.
+Son Ji-Sung, who was originally meant to be included in the Season 1 Pass had his schedule moved to the Season 2 Pass, with his spot being filled by Nuno's doppelganger, Dvesha.

+Season 1 DLC

+The Season 1 DLC was released for PlayStation 4, PlayStation 5, Xbox One and Xbox Series X/S, followed by a Nintendo Switch release on March 10, 2026.
+The DLC introduces four new playable characters, each with their own unique stage, music track, Arcade Mode ending, color palettes, and unlockable items from the in-game shop.
+The four characters are Rick Johnson, an Australian gunslinger who uses plasma-based electric combat with nano-robot technology; Brandon Carter, an American former SEAL and CIA operative specializing in close-quarters combat; Dvesha, a shadowy entity created through Lobo's powers and the Scroll of Shadows, wielding shadow-based capoeira-inspired moves; and Camille Leclerc, a French punk-rock martial artist who uses sound-element attacks.

+Season 2 DLC

+The Season 2 DLC was announced for a staggered release on Steam, with characters being released one per week starting in April 2026, beginning with Son Ji-Sung.
+The console versions are planned to receive all Season 2 characters simultaneously at a later date.
+Filippo Baggio, one of the Season 2 characters, is voiced by community member Vitor Afonso.